SaitDev/dev-container/mdaq/README.md

-- make sure .ssh folder is chown by the same user with the one used by intellij remote, and chmod 600
+- make sure .ssh folder is chown by the same user with the one used by intellij remote, and chmod 600 config, key. also when connect to container, use same user(uid + gid) as intellij remote
 - ensure permissions on caches maven/gradle, maybe just chmod 777